iomesh/docs/docs/deploy/install-iomesh.md

 ## Quick Installation Guide

-Choose the right script to execute according to your OS distribution.
+Choose the right script to execute according to your OS distribution:

 > **_NOTE_: Helm3 would be installed automatically if it is not founded.**